deckhouse/sds-node-configurator/docs/RESOURCES.md

 After creating the Volume Group, the user adds the LVM tag `storage.deckhouse.io/enabled=true` to transfer control to the controller.

 The controller automatically discovers the Volume Group with this tag and creates the corresponding [LVMVolumeGroup](./cr.html#lvmvolumegroup) resource.

-Detailed instructions for adding an existing Volume Group to Kubernetes are described in the [FAQ](./faq.html) section.

 #### Examples of creating LVMVolumeGroup resources